 About the Midwest Slavic Association

 The Midwest Slavic Association is a regional affiliate of the Association for Slavic, East European, and Eurasian Studies (ASEEES).
 It has been promoting the study of Eastern Europe and Eurasia since the first Midwest Slavic Conference was held at Bowling Green State University in 1952.
-Since 2003, the Center for Slavic and East European Studies (CSEES) has hosted and organized the annual Midwest Slavic Conference at Ohio State, its permanent location.
+Since 2003, the Center for Slavic, East European and Eurasian Studies (CSEEES) has hosted and organized the annual Midwest Slavic Conference at Ohio State, its permanent location.

 President: Dr. Tim Pogacar, Bowling Green State University

 Student Essay Prize Competition

 In addition to its support of the Midwest Slavic Conference, the Midwest Slavic Association also runs an essay prize competition each spring for undergraduate and graduate students with support from ASEEES.
 Undergraduate and graduate students can submit a paper on any topic related to Slavic, East European, and Eurasian studies to the Midwest Slavic Association for consideration.
-Students should have participated in the Midwest Slavic Conference, or be from an institution in the Midwest.
+Students should have participated in the Midwest Slavic Conference, or be from an institution in the Midwest (defined as any college or university in the states of Illinois, Indiana, Iowa, Kentucky, Ohio, Michigan, Minnesota, and Wisconsin).
 The best undergraduate paper received will win a one-year membership to ASEEES, and the graduate winner will receive a one-year membership to ASEEES, as well as being considered then for the ASEEES Graduate Student Essay Prize at the national level.
 The graduate winner of the ASEEES Student Essay Prize at the national level wins travel, lodging, and registration for the Annual ASEEES Convention and membership for the following year.
 The prize is presented during the awards presentation at the Annual Convention.